X-ray Magnetic Circular Dichroism in Altermagnetic $\alpha$-MnTe

 The X-ray absorption spectrum (XAS) and XMCD at the Mn $L_{2,3}$ edge are calculated using a dynamical mean-field theory (DMFT) + Anderson impurity model (AIM) approach of Refs.~\onlinecite{Hariki2017,Hariki18,Hariki20}.
 Starting with a density functional calculation using Wien2k~\cite{wien2k} we construct a multi-band Hubbard model~\cite{wien2wannier,wannier90} spanning the Mn $3d$ and Te $5p$ bands.
 The Coulomb interaction within the Mn $d$-shell is parametrized by $U=$~5.0~eV and $J=$~0.86~eV, and the double-counting correction $\mu_{\text{dc}}=$~22.5~eV.
-DMFT with these parameters reproduces well the valence-band both in experiment~\cite{Sato99} and theory~\cite{pfjr:23} as well as Mn $2p$ core-level x-ray photoemission spectra~\cite{Jian10}, see SM~\cite{sm}.
+DMFT with these parameters reproduces well the valence-band both in experiment~\cite{Sato99} and theory~\cite{pfjr:23} as well as Mn $2p$ core-level X-ray photoemission spectra~\cite{Jian10}, see SM~\cite{sm}.

-In Fig.~\ref{fig:xas} we compare the calculated XAS with the experiment.
-The measurements were performed on an epitaxial \amt\ thin film grown on a InP (111) substrate by molecular beam epitaxy as described in Ref.~\onlinecite{Kriegner2017}.
-Samples were transported from the growth chamber to beamline I06 at Diamond Light Source in a vacuum suitcase.
-The XAS measurements we performed using linearly polarized light propagating along the $c$-axis.
-The polarization of the light was along the $\cb$ direction and the measurement was performed at 200~K. Total electron yield detection was used to measure the absorption signal.
-All features seen in the experimental spectra are correctly reproduced; the only apparent exception is the multiplet feature on the low-energy side of the $L_3$ absorption edge, see SM~\cite{sm} for discussion.
+In Fig.~\ref{fig:xas}a we compare the calculated XAS and XMCD for the light propagating along the $c$-axis with the experiment.
+The measurements were performed on an epitaxial \amt\ 30~nm thick film grown on a InP (111) substrate by molecular beam epitaxy as described in Ref.~\onlinecite{Kriegner2017}.
+Samples were transferred in vacuum from the growth chamber to beamline I06 at Diamond Light Source in a vacuum suitcase.
+The XAS measurements with circularly polarized light propagating along the $c$-axis were performed at 140~K using the total electron yield detection.
+The sample is in zero magnetic field after cooling from above the N\'eel temperature in a 6~T magnetic field applied along the $c$-axis.
+This procedure results in preferential population of domains with $\bL=\ca$, $[01\bar{1}0]$ and $[\bar{1}010]$, over domains with $-\bL$.
+Cooling in a reversed magnetic field results in the sign reversal of the XMCD signal shown in Fig.~\ref{fig:xas}b.
+The interaction of the $L$-vector with the external magnetic field is mediated by the small but finite ${\bf m}$ which is orientated along the $c$-axis~\cite{Kluczyk23}.

-The main quantitative prediction of this work is in Fig.~\ref{fig:xas} showing the XMCD spectrum calculated for the N\'eel vector $\bL=\bbm_A-\bbm_B$ parallel to $\ca$.
-Here $\bbm_{A(B)}$ is the sublattice $A(B)$ magnetization, and $\ca$ is one of the three equivalent magnetic easy-axes in the $c$-plane \cite{Kriegner2017,Betancourt23}.
-The relativistic magnetic point group for this N\'eel vector direction is $m^\prime m^\prime m$ \cite{Betancourt23}.
-The screw axis ${\cal C}_2t_{\sfrac{1}{2}}$ and the corresponding symmetry-allowed Hall vector ${\bf h} = (0, 0, \sigma_{yx})$ are along the crystal $c$-axis.
-In contrast, for ${\bf L}$ parallel to an in-plane hard axis $[2\bar{1}\bar{1}0]$, the corresponding magnetic point group $mmm$ implies that all Hall vector components are zero, i.e., that a net XMCD signal is excluded by symmetry.
-Note that experimentally, the N\'eel vector can be reoriented within the $c$-plane by moderate magnetic fields~\cite{Kriegner2017}.